airpair/why-should-you-sponsor-airpairs-writing-competition/post.md

 #### Making great content yourself is hard ####

 Content production is time consuming and expensive.
 Producing your own content scales linearly with the number of writers you have on staff.
-Furthermore, Developers using your technology to solve real world problems will have inspiration to write more unique angels than staff paid to think up use cases.
+Furthermore, Developers using your technology to solve real world problems will be inspired to write more unique content than staff paid to think up use cases.

 #### How community produced content scales ####

 Capturing excited community members is impactful in the following ways:

 - It stimulates a network effect of authentic grass roots evangelism.
-- Spread knowledge by speed of engaged power users instead vs internal team size.
+- It spreads knowledge by speed of engaged power users instead of by internal team size.
-- Unlock alternative forms of content like:
+- It unlocks alternatives forms of content like:
   - Authentic *in production* customer success stories.
-  - Cover more permutations of hybrid pieces combining your technology others like:
+  - More permutations of hybrid pieces combining your technology with others like:
     - YourAPI on Rails
     - YourAPI on NodeJS
     - YourAPI + AnotherAPI